General Mills Inc. (GIS) Shares Up Despite Recent Market Volatility

 Insider Trading

-Walker Sean N, the Group President of General Mills Inc., sale 27,157 shares at $84.87 during a trade that took place back on Jan 09, which means that Walker Sean N is holding 90,975 shares at $2,304,733 based on the most recent closing price.
+Nudi Jonathon, the Group President of General Mills Inc., sale 10,894 shares at $84.49 during a trade that took place back on Jan 11, which means that Nudi Jonathon is holding 82,784 shares at $920,479 based on the most recent closing price.

 Stock Fundamentals for GIS